Visit bc.anglican.ca to learn more about the Anglican Diocese of British Columbia.

 closer to our sisters and brothers, to pass beneath our ancestors in the land of

 spirits until we see the vision God has intended for us and

 —Adapted from Steven Charleston’s The Four Vision Quests of Jesus

 The First Entry

 The Anglican Church landed on these islands over two hundred years ago as colonists, asserting our right to ownership of this land and domination over its Indigenous Peoples.
 Through our forebears, we entered this land the first time believing we carried God with us.
 We failed to recognize that the Creator was already here, working in and through the First Peoples of this land.
 Now we, in our generation, need to re-enter this land in a new way.

 The Second Entry

-For the period of March 6-27, 2016 during the liturgical church season of Lent, Bishop Logan McMenamie of the Anglican Diocese of British Columbia (Vancouver Island, Gulf Islands, Kingcome Inlet) will walk 480 kilometres from Alert Bay to Victoria seeking permission from First Nations representatives to enter and stay on the traditional lands.
-This is to be a penitential sacred journey undertaken as a personal act of repentance by the bishop and on behalf of all Anglicans in this diocese.
-Several events are planned along the walk route, culminating in an Easter Day liturgy at Christ Church Cathedral in Victoria.
+For the period of March 6-27, 2016 during the liturgical church season of Lent, Bishop Logan McMenamie of the Anglican Diocese of British Columbia (Vancouver Island, Gulf Islands, Kingcome Inlet) walked 480 kilometres from Alert Bay to Victoria seeking permission from First Nations representatives to enter and stay on the traditional lands.
+This was a penitential sacred journey undertaken as a personal act of repentance by the bishop and on behalf of all Anglicans in this diocese.
+Several events were planned along the walk route, culminating in an Easter Day liturgy at Christ Church Cathedral in Victoria.